pyxem/pyxem/doc/dev_guide/contributing.rst

 Then you can increase the version number in ``release_info.py`` to the next minor version and add a dev suffix (e.g. "0.17.dev0").

+After the new version documentation is public.
+You should update the doc/_static/switcher.json file with the new version of the documentation.
+This will ensure that the version switcher in the documentation is up to date.

 .. note::
    If any of the steps fail, you can restart the CI server by clicking on the "Re-run jobs" button on the GitHub Actions page.
 Sometimes the CI server fails because of